>> Home

 Edible Qualities

-Jalafuego Hot Pepper is an annual vegetable plant that is typically grown for its edible qualities.
+Jalafuego Hot Pepper is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces large dark green oblong peppers (which are technically 'berries') with red flesh which can be harvested at any point.
 The fruit will often fade to red over time.
 The peppers have a fiery taste and a crunchy texture.

 The peppers are most often used in the following ways: